danielh71/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+the first } provides closure to the function() and the second } provides closure to the function personalDice - each {} indicates a function where the open { defines the function and the closing } closes that function out which can be called upon by the other functions.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The "name" Dan will always be the same as it is specifically designated as the argument to the parameter name in the function.
+The # rolled will always be random, generally something different, as the variable invokes the functions math.floor and math.random so that it will randomly generate a number (math.random) and then round that number down to the nearest whole number (math.floor).
+The math.random function will generate a random decimal number between .00 and .09 and will multiply that number by 6 prior to rounding down since that is declared in the argument for math.floor, hence the newRoll variable will randomly generate a number between 0 and 5.

 c.
 What is the lexical scope of `newRoll`?

+(math.random() * 6) is the lexical scope of math.floor since it "belongs" to math.floor as a parameter.

 ### Task 2c - Exit Ticket